 The other day a friend - a 24-yr old woman - asked me what I felt about "gifting circles" - what I knew about them and how it jived with me.
-I said I felt that these gifting circles prey on an innate greed* along with an innocence and naiveté in people.
-They operate […]

 One might think that one might surmise from the general nature of my work and my posts that I'm not a particularly political minded person.
 I almost wish that were true.
 What is true is that I pay attention to the politics.
 By that, I don't mean just the 'political figures' but ALL of it.
 In my opinion, it's all politics.
 Since man first understood the connection between ego and a sense of power there have been politics.
 Unfortunately, today there is a deeply rooted connection between money, politics, and power.
 This quality is a sad thing to watch and yet it is what shapes the most important affronts to our health and well being from an entity outside of our own minds that exists today.